NiceneNerd/UKMM/book/src/setup/installation.md

 - (Linux only) You may need to set the executable bit: `chmod +x ./ukmm`
 - Run the executable.
 You have UKMM ready to go!

+## Configuration Storage

+By default, UKMM will store your settings and similar data in an appropriate configuration folder for your platform.
+On Windows this should be `%APPDATA%\ukmm` and on Linux `~/.config/ukmm`.

+You can alternatively launch UKMM with the `--portable` flag, in which case it will use a `config` folder next to the UKMM executable.

 ##

 ![See, that wasn't so hard!](../images/that-wasnt-so-hard.gif)